BenWashburn1457/seatrac_driver/README.md

 * seatrac - a package containing a node to communicate with the seatrac modem
 * py_pinger - a package with a node that sends pings using the seatrac node
-* seatrac_interfaces - A package with two interfaces: ModemSend and ModemRec.
+* seatrac_interfaces - A package with 4 interfaces:
-	* ModemSend is used to instruct the beacon to send acoustic messages.
+	* ModemSend   -  instructs the beacon to send acoustic messages.
-	* ModemRec is used to get information from the beacon.
+	* ModemRec    -  returned when an acoustic signal is received.
+	* ModemStatus -  returned when a status message is received.
+	* ModemCmdUpdate - captures short status and error codes

 The ros2 seatrac node is designed mainly to send and interpret acoustic transmissions.
 It does not support changing settings, setting beacon id, calibration, or diagnostics.